code-block-2025/agentic-ai-samples/AAI workshops/Evaluator-Optimizer pattern/README.md

 ## What You Are Building

-We will build a system that:
+We will build a travel itinerary planner app that:

 1. Prompts the user in the terminal for:
    - city
    - start date
    - end date
    - pace (easy / intense)
-2. Uses a **Planner Agent** to decide which tools to call and in what order i.e. geocode_city then get_weather tools, and produce context for the user prompt.
+2. Uses a **Planner Agent** to decide which tools to call and in what order (geocode\_city then get\_weather), and produce context for the Optimizer.
-3. Uses an **Optimizer Agent** to generate (and revise) an itinerary based on the user prompt (and revise itinerary based on feedbacks from evaluator agent).
+3. Uses an **Optimizer Agent** to generate (and revise) an itinerary based on the user prompt.
-4. Uses an **Evaluator Agent** to judge the itinerary provided by optimizer agent and return structured feedback.
+4. Uses an **Evaluator Agent** to judge the itinerary provided by the Optimizer and return structured feedback.
-5. Iterates in an **Evaluator–Optimizer loop** until itinerary is approved (or we hit a maximum number of tries).
+5. Iterates in an **Evaluator–Optimizer loop** until the itinerary is approved (or we hit a maximum number of tries).

 ---